-Internationally renowned as one of the most breathtaking coastal peninsulas in Australia, the Freycinet National Park peninsula showcases beautiful crystal waters, stunning granite peaks and thriving wildlife.
-Following a 31km long trail, the Freycinet Circuit walk takes in many of the pristine beaches over 2 or 3 days.
+Internationally renowned as one of Australia’s most breathtaking coastal peninsulas, the Freycinet National Park peninsula showcases beautiful crystal waters, stunning granite peaks and thriving wildlife.
+Following a 31km long trail, the Freycinet Circuit walk takes in many pristine beaches over 2 or 3 days.
 Walkers can also be challenged by the optional climb to the top of Mount Freycinet (620m).

 View Google Map Directions